after-ephemera/azjkjensen.github.io/_posts/2022-02-18-what-meta-does-to-retain-me.md

 ## the scale is unimaginable

 The work I do matters and affects peoples' lives around the world.
+My work is specifically focused on scalability, so it's nice that I get to work at a place where the scale reaches heights that really are unprecedented.
+With billions of people using our services, many many owned servers, and [19 data centers in service or planned](https://www.facebook.com/KunaDataCenter/posts/pfbid0VxYkvWuBGyCNo67TNtHEgR2n3AAGtKaTbFucds3paw6J1wAUtFbWUqxjLQGjUun7l){:target="blank"}, I am a part of an operational marvel.
+The work my team does now to protect privacy takes a holistic approach to the entire lifecycle of data people trust Meta with.
+Big power, big responsibility.

 ## the combination of autonomy and comfort is unmatched

-- Traditional engineering companies get bogged down and may offer autonomy but don't value their employees the same.
+In my experience, traditional engineering companies get bogged down with process and bureaucracy.
+They may offer limited autonomy but don't value their employees in the way large tech companies do and definitely aren't bottom-up driven like Meta.
+Engineers identify, scope, prioritize, and choose our own projects.
+I haven't heard of a more traditional company that does something like this.

-- Non-tech companies may offer comfort to get you to join but growth is stunted.
+Non-tech companies may offer a high level of comfort (rest-and-vest, probably minus the vest) to get you to join but growth may be stunted by zero commitment to engineering development.
+I am especially skeptical of companies that are not historically technical reframing their business to be seen as a tech company – realizing a change like that requires revolutionizing your business and probably making people unhappy, so I assume almost always it's a surface level marketing ploy to get better talent.
+I don't trust it.

-- Startups offer unprecedented levels of autonomy, but at the cost of significant risk to your future, higher-than-acceptable stress levels.
+Startups offer unprecedented levels of autonomy, often even expecting you to wear new hats each week.
+But it can come at the cost of significant risk to the future of your career and higher-than-acceptable stress levels.
+The organization depends on you, so you must perform to keep it afloat.
+There is nothing wrong with taking this on if you are invested, but from my perspective you better own a big chunk of the company if you're putting in as much time as the executive-level employees.

+On the other hand, Meta offers me a balance of autonomy and comfort.
+My work is driven by me and supported by my managers.
+The impact I make wholly depends on prioritization and effort, but I am not expected to make myself unhealthy in service of someone else's expectations.
+I am able to push myself out of my comfort zone and continually grow.
+There is a clear path for me to grow as an engineer and in my career.
+Plus, the company offers all of the regular established-corporation things like a 401k with matching, health insurance, and regular, reliable pay.

 ## the company treats me like a rockstar

-- pay, food, perks, travel, free gear, parties and events
-- IVF + heart surgery
+High pay, free food, endless perks, business travel, free gear, extravagant parties and events.
+I really feel like a rockstar here.
+Things toned down during the pandemic a bit but they are beginning to return.
+Going to company events with my friends and family has been one of the things I look forward to the most throughout the year.

+On a more somber note, my work fertility benefit and health insurance took on more than the lion's share of our costs for fertility treatment, IVF, and post-delivery treatment and surgery.
+That, plus the four months of parental leave have been an immeasurable benefit for us along our bumpy journey into parenthood.

 ## reasons I could leave

 - PR
 - it's not cool
 - pay raise